-Our artist facilitator sessions use Philosophy for Children and Visual Thinking Strategy techniques to empower every student to think, commit, reflect and justify their opinions on visual arts.
+Our artist facilitator sessions combine engaging artistic skills with Philosophy for Children and Visual Thinking Strategies (VTS) to inspire creativity and empower every student to form and reflect opinions on the visual arts.

 - Key Stages:

 - Art and Design,

 - Design and Technology,